tytydraco/yessleep/out/I_See_Myself_in_the_Mirror.md

 “Don’t let your ego get in the way of who you really are, okay?
 I just couldn’t stand by anymore.
 If you ever fall off again, I’ll be waiting, you can be sure of that.”

 After I blinked, he was gone, and I could see myself again.
+I thought that would be the end of it, but then a whisper rang through my head.
+"And be cautious of that manifestation from your dream, I don't think it will be so kind as to give you a simple bruise next time."

-My eyes were sunken, and my bags were larger than I’d ever remembered, my short hair was a mess, and my stubble had grown even longer, but it was me, not the impoverished me from when I grew up, but me.
+I stared at my reflection, eyes sunken, bags were larger than I’d ever remembered, my short hair was a mess, and my stubble had grown even longer, but it was me, not the impoverished me from when I grew up, but me.
 I smiled to myself, another tear falling down my cheek, while I had a long way to go, this was a start to a better life.
-I just hoped I'd have the fortitude to make it out the other side.
+I just hoped I'd have the fortitude to make it out before the thing from my nightmare could catch me.